Christmas Cantata

 7 short movements for SATB choir and orchestra (easy enough for school orchestra and choir)

-Facebook Watch Party of a filmed socially distanced performance of Christmas Cantata for #andrewdownes70, 2020
+Front page of a Facebook Watch Party: a filmed socially distanced performance of Christmas Cantata for #andrewdownes70, 2020

 PREMIERE: